-The cause of a cat losing their hearing is usually degenerative damage in their ear.
+The cause of a cat losing their ability to hear is usually degenerative damage in their ear.
 You can pick up on the early signs of feline hearing loss by paying attention to certain behaviors, like your cat becoming less responsive to sounds you make, sleeping heavier than usual, or meowing louder than normal.

 If you suspect your cat is losing their hearing, see your veterinarian right away.
 Cats can live happy, healthy lives without their hearing, so long as you’re attentive to their needs.
 Your vet can help with this.
 Deafness does not need to have a negative impact on your cat’s quality of life.